wrahool/wrahool.github.io/_pages/miscellaneous.md

 ### Books

 ### TV shows
-Some TV shows that I have enjoyed watching -
+Some TV shows that I have enjoyed (and enjoy) watching -

 - The Office (US)
 - Battlestar Galactica
+- Breaking Bad
+- Veep
+- Black Adder
+- Fraiser
+- The Marvellous Mrs. Maisel
+- Fleabag
--
+- Arrested Develo

 ### Movies
 Here are a few movies that left a mark on me -